McLeod Co-op Power offers load management programs to reduce energy demand during peak times and energy purchase costs for both members and the Co-op.

 - A fully automatic fossil fuel heat source is used as the back-up heating source.

 The installation of the off-peak control equipment needs to be performed by a licensed electrician.

 Members participating in the Storage Heating Program have electric heat that operates on a daily schedule of 8-hours on/16-hours off.

-Central storage furnaces, room storage heaters and slab heating all take up to 8 hours of charge from 11 PM through 7 AM.
-During the next 16 hours, the unit does not recharge.
-Storage systems deliver heat to homes, shops, and commercial buildings 24 hours a day, even though they don’t use electricity during the day.
-By using electricity only during non-peak hours, all storage loads qualify for the low off-peak electric rates and for rebates.
+- Storage heating systems deliver heat to homes, shops, and commercial buildings 24 hours a day, even though they do not use electricity during the day.
+By using electricity only during non-peak hours, all storage loads qualify for the low off-peak electric rates.

 By participating in the Cooperative’s Cycled Air Conditioning Program you can save money on cooling your home.

-If you allow the co-op to cycle your air conditioner or heat pump approximately 15 minutes on, then 15 minutes off, during peak hours on the hottest summer days, you can save 50% on metered cooling costs or receive a monthly credit of eight dollars.
+If you allow the co-op to cycle your air conditioner or heat pump for approximately 15 minutes on, then 15 minutes off, during peak hours on the hottest summer days, you can save 50% on metered cooling costs or receive a summer monthly credit.

 Heat pumps are a year-round load and may be installed on an off-peak meter.
 Air conditioning may only be installed on the off-peak rate when combined with another controlled load such as electric heat or water heating.
-If you only control an air conditioner the Cooperative provides a $8.00 per month peak shaver credit.
+If you only control an air conditioner the Cooperative provides $5.00 per summer month of peak shaver credit.

-Cycling your air conditioner reduces peak demand and helps us provide electricity during heaviest demand times.
+Cycling your air conditioner reduces peak demand and helps us provide electricity during the heaviest demand times.